Johnny-droid/Lab-Computers/README.md

 - Make the enable_interrupts for the mouse
 - Special powers
 - Maybe add lives to the game
+- Maybe add shoot effect to the game
 - After all is finished clean up the code and some comments

 # Questions: